-Monterey Cypress (Cupressus macrocarpa) towering over entry inside.
+Over 100 year-old Monterey Cypress (Cupressus macrocarpa) inside the Main Gate.
 Photo by Saxon Holt.

 Welcome to San Francisco Botanical Garden, one of the most diverse gardens in the world.
 Escape to a unique, 55-acre urban oasis of extraordinary beauty.
 The Botanical Garden is a living museum within Golden Gate Park, offering 55 acres of both landscaped gardens and open spaces, showcasing over 8,500 different kinds of plants from around the world.

 San Francisco Botanical Garden is located in Golden Gate Park, near the corner of Ninth Avenue and Lincoln Way.
-For your convenience, there are two entrances, the Main Gate on Ninth Avenue, just inside the Park, and the North/Friend Gate on Martin Luther King Jr. Drive, just steps from the Japanese Tea Garden, De Young Museum, and California Academy of Sciences.
-Note: Use the Main Gate for early entry and after hours exit.
-North/Friend Gate opens at 9am and closes at last entry.
+For your convenience, there are two entrances, the Main Gate near Ninth Avenue, just inside the Park, and the Friend (North) Gate on Martin Luther King Jr. Drive, just steps from the Japanese Tea Garden, de Young Museum, and California Academy of Sciences.
+Note: Use the Main Gate for early entry.
+Friend (North) Gate opens at 9am

 We are open daily, starting at 7:30am.
 The Garden closes one hour after last entry.
 Last entry changes seasonally:

 Last entry: Spring & Summer

 Admission is FREE for all Members, School Groups, and San Francisco City & County Residents (with proof of residency).

 Navigating the Garden